Opshou/SQL/README.md

 Create a table with a classification of the teams and their total points.

 Specifications:
- -Each time a team wins it earns 3 points.
+- Each time a team wins it earns 3 points.
- -Each time a team ties it earns 1 point.
+- Each time a team ties it earns 1 point.
- -Each time a team loses it earns 0 points.
+- Each time a team loses it earns 0 points.

-Final Table: final
+######Final Table: *final*

 |  team_id  |  team_name | num_points |
 |-----------|------------|------------|